--The play must be a maximum of 5 minutes long.
+-The play must be a maximum of 5 minutes duration.
 (It can be less than 5 minutes.)

--It must be with a maximum of 5 actors (it could be fewer than 5 and each actor may play several parts)
+-It must be performed by a maximum of 5 actors (it could be fewer than 5 and each actor may play several parts)

 -All participants must be aged 15 or under and attend an UNRWA or Ministry of Education school in Palestine.